Understanding the Differences Between Pipe Relining and Pipe Replacement

 Key Takeaways

-- Pipe relining is time-efficient, cost-effective, and can last up to 50 years.
+- Relining pipelines is time-efficient, cost-effective, and will last for up to 50 years.

-- Traditional pipe replacement involves digging up sections of land where pipes are.
+- Traditional pipe replacement involves digging up sections of land where pipes are located.

-- The replacement of pipes is often necessary for pipes that are badly damaged.
+- Pipe replacement may be necessary to repair pipes that are severely damaged.

-- Pipe replacement is costly and laborious.
+- Pipe replacement is costly and long-lasting.

-Here’s how it works:
+Here’s how it will work:

-- A technician cleans the pipeline using high-pressure water jetting or mechanical cleaning.
+- A technician cleans the pipeline with high-pressure water jetting or mechanical cleaning.

 Pros of Pipe Relining

-- Durability – The new lining created through pipe relining can last for 50 years!
+- Durability – The lining that is created by pipe relining may last for 50 years!

 What exactly is Pipe Replacement?

-The following steps are typical of traditional pipe replacements:
+The following steps comprise most traditional pipe replacements:

-- An excavation team digs up access to the deteriorated underground pipe.
+- An excavation team digs access to the damaged underground pipe.

-- Then, they construct an entirely new pipeline instead of the previous one.
+- Then, they install an entirely new pipeline instead of the previous one.

 Pros and Cons of Pipe Replacement